LuizFillip/LuizFillip/README.md

 - [Magnetometers](https://github.com/LuizFillip/Magnetometers): In this project, we analyze and process data from magnetometers, which provide valuable information about geomagnetic field components.

-- [Geophysical Indexes](): Explore planetary disturbance indexes, including geomagnetic and solar indicators, through informative visualizations and plots.
+- [Geophysical Indexes](https://github.com/LuizFillip/PlanetaryIndices): Explore planetary disturbance indexes, including geomagnetic and solar indicators, through informative visualizations and plots.

-- GOLD: This project deals with the analysis of products obtained from the GOLD-NASA satellite mission, providing valuable insights into space weather phenomena.

-- Imager: Dive into the fascinating world of all-sky images processing for a comprehensive understanding of atmospheric phenomena.
+- [Imager](https://github.com/LuizFillip/Imager): Dive into the fascinating world of all-sky images processing for a comprehensive understanding of atmospheric phenomena.

-- GEO: Gain insights into basic attributes in geophysics, including mapping, terminators, and geomagnetic lines.
+- [GEO](https://github.com/LuizFillip/GEO): Gain insights into basic attributes in geophysics, including mapping, terminators, and geomagnetic lines.

-- FormoSat-COSMIC: This pipeline focuses on the analysis of data from FormoSat-COSMIC 1 and 2 satellite missions, providing crucial data for atmospheric and ionospheric research.

-- Aeronomy-plotting: Explore various data correlation, timeseries, seasonality, and other plot types for different models and instruments in the field of aeronomy.
+- [Aeronomy-plotting](https://github.com/LuizFillip/Aeronomy-plots): Explore various data correlation, timeseries, seasonality, and other plot types for different models and instruments in the field of aeronomy.

-- Atmospheric Models: Dive into the world of modeled geophysical data (IRI-16, HWM-14, and MSISE-00) and gain valuable insights into atmospheric phenomena.
+- [Aeronomy-models](https://github.com/LuizFillip/Aeronomy-models): Dive into the world of modeled geophysical data (IRI-16, HWM-14, and MSISE-00) and gain valuable insights into atmospheric phenomena.

-- Ionosphere: Solve and plot ionospheric parameters, unraveling the mysteries of the ionosphere.

-- Atmosphere: This pipeline focuses on the numerical calculus of aeronomy parameters, providing a deeper understanding of the atmosphere.
+- [Aeronomy-Equations](https://github.com/LuizFillip/Ionosphere):  This pipeline focuses on the numerical calculus of ionospheric and atmospheric parameters,

 ## Numerical Methods
 ### Least-Squares